richchapler/AzureSolutionsDocumentation/docs/wip/AI_Vision_Lab/AI_Vision_Lab.md

 ## Exercise 2: Optical Character Recognition (OCR)

-This exercise demonstrates how to use Azure AI Vision OCR to extract text from images.
-You will:
+This exercise demonstrates how to use Azure AI Vision OCR to extract text from images using both:
-- Use Vision Studio to analyze images with OCR
+- Low-Code: Use Vision Studio to analyze images with OCR
-- Use Jupyter Notebooks in Visual Studio Code for interactive coding
+- Pro-Code: Use Jupyter Notebooks in Visual Studio Code for interactive coding
-- Analyze images using Azure AI Vision OCR via API
-- Retrieve text and confidence scores

 ### Low Code

-### Low-Code Approach: Testing OCR with Vision Studio

-This section demonstrates how to quickly test Optical Character Recognition (OCR) without writing any code.
-Using the Azure AI Vision Studio interface, you can easily extract text from images and inspect the results visually before integrating the service into your own applications.

-#### Overview

-- **Purpose:** Extract text—including both printed and handwritten content—from images.
-- **Key Benefits:**
-  - **Quick Setup:** No coding required for initial experimentation.
-  - **Interactive Exploration:** Visualize extracted text, confidence scores, and underlying JSON output.
-- **Supported Formats:** JPEG, PNG, BMP, GIF, TIFF (choose high-quality images for optimal OCR accuracy).

-#### Step-by-Step Instructions

-1. **Access Vision Studio:**
+1. Access Vision Studio:
    Open your web browser and navigate to [Azure AI | Vision Studio](https://portal.vision.cognitive.azure.com/).
 Log in with your Azure credentials.
    ![Vision Studio Overview](https://github.com/user-attachments/assets/46ec9526-8625-4103-912a-b23cb224c3ff)

-2. **Navigate to OCR:**
+2. Navigate to OCR:
-   In the Vision Studio interface, select **Optical Character Recognition (OCR)** from the available options.
-Then, click on **Extract text from images**.
+   In the Vision Studio interface, select Optical Character Recognition (OCR) from the available options.
+Then, click on Extract text from images.
    ![Select OCR](https://github.com/user-attachments/assets/fb90abc3-3c54-4f2c-a356-df292d1f3a77)

-3. **Perform OCR on an Image:**
+3. Perform OCR on an Image:
-   - Click the **"Try OCR"** button.
+   - Click the "Try OCR" button.
    - Upload your chosen image containing printed or handwritten text.
-   - Click **"Analyze"** to start the OCR process.
+   - Click "Analyze" to start the OCR process.

-4. **Review the Results:**
+4. Review the Results:
    After the analysis completes, Vision Studio will display:
-   - The **extracted text** from the image.
+   - The extracted text from the image.
-   - **Confidence scores** indicating the accuracy of the recognized text.
+   - Confidence scores indicating the accuracy of the recognized text.
-   - A detailed **JSON output** that includes information such as bounding boxes, text spans, and additional metadata (expand the JSON view to inspect all details).
+   - A detailed JSON output that includes information such as bounding boxes, text spans, and additional metadata (expand the JSON view to inspect all details).

 #### Troubleshooting Tips

-- **UI Responsiveness:** If the interface appears unresponsive or the analysis does not start, try refreshing the browser or switching to a different browser.
+- UI Responsiveness: If the interface appears unresponsive or the analysis does not start, try refreshing the browser or switching to a different browser.
-- **Image Quality:** Ensure the uploaded image is clear and high resolution, as blurry or low-contrast images may lead to suboptimal OCR results.
+- Image Quality: Ensure the uploaded image is clear and high resolution, as blurry or low-contrast images may lead to suboptimal OCR results.
-- **Support Note:** If you encounter persistent UI issues, consult the [Azure AI Vision troubleshooting guide](https://learn.microsoft.com/en-us/azure/ai-services/computer-vision/overview) for further assistance.
+- Support Note: If you encounter persistent UI issues, consult the [Azure AI Vision troubleshooting guide](https://learn.microsoft.com/en-us/azure/ai-services/computer-vision/overview) for further assistance.

 #### Summary